ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: Evaluation Result

 \subsection{Design Overhead}

-The total area occupied by bg-PIM is 6.58$mm^2$ per HBM2 die, taking a 6.8\% area overhead.
-SRAM cache takes 7\% of the total PIM area.
-The total gate count is 125,740 per bg-PIM, where each PIM includes eight MAC units, registers, and logic support.
-The area overhead of bd-PIM is 1.63$mm^2$ per channel, with a gate count of 118,087 each.
+\textbf{Hardware Overhead.} The total area occupied by the bg-PIM is 5.52$mm^2$ per HBM2 die, which accounts for 5.75\% of each HBM2 die.
+The SRAM cache accounted for 53\% of the total PIM area.
+Each PIM includes 64 MAC units and register files for buffer and logic support.
+The SRAM cache size is set to 40KB to match the logic and cache area ratio of 1:1.
+The total gate count is 322,578 per bg-PIM.
+The energy consumption of the SRAM cache accounts for 0.04\% of the total energy consumed by ProactivePIM, which enables high energy savings from DRAM access.
+Bd-PIM area is 0.33$mm^2$ per channel, with a gate count of 166,697 each.
+Finally, the PIM extension area overhead is 0.004$mm^2$, with total gate count of 5,642.

+\textbf{Software Overhead.} We evaluated the HBM-DIMM preprocessing runtime on an Intel Xeon Silver 4214 CPU-based server, where the result was 0.01s when using the Criteo Terabyte dataset.
+In addition, the execution time for generating the hot embedding profile was 1.14 s, similar to the 0.99 s reported in previous work \cite{kal2021space}.
+This demonstrates that the software overhead of the preprocessing stage is minimal, considering that model update latency can extend to several hours [5].
+We also evaluated the execution time for PIM command processing, which is 0.0001s.